 It took me about a week to stitch, working in the evenings with the TV on.
 I found the pattern generally good; though whoever designed it, doesn’t know what 1/2 cross stitch is.
 Some of the fractionals were a bit of a pain, and I almost ran out of the cream colour thread, but overall it was quite a nice relaxing project, and the finish was good.

-I think the design is great, and so versatile, aside from valentines; it would be a fab project to receive as a gift, or even to make for Mother’s Day or similar.
+I think the design is great, and so versatile, aside from valentines; it would be a fab project to receive as a general gift, or even to make for Mother’s Day or similar.

 Heart Shaped Craft Punch* Love Hearts

 Hobbycraft Craft Punch Heart Shape 1 inch £4.50.
-There are several variations of the project I made using the heart punch*.
+There are of course several variations of the project I made using the heart punch*.
 This is a totally simple gift idea; punch or cut out a bunch of shapes using paper or thin card; write messages or something on the pieces; put them in a jar, and the idea is it’s something cute to last beyond Valentines Day (or birthdays).

 I chose to write some things to do!
 So whenever we have a free day and no idea what to do, we can pick something!
 Instead of a jar, I reused a plastic heart shaped bauble from a gift I received!

 The punch* worked so well on different thicknesses and types of paper.
-I own other Hobbycraft punches, which I’ve bought myself and I consider them a must have in my stash!
+I own other Hobbycraft punches, which I’ve bought myself and I definitely consider them a must have in my stash!

 For more seasonal crafts check out this page.